I Want You (She's So Heavy)

-"I Want You (She's So Heavy)" is a song by the English rock band the Beatles, written by John Lennon (credited to Lennon–McCartney).
-The song closes side one of their 1969 album Abbey Road and features Billy Preston playing the organ.
-It was the first song recorded for the Abbey Road album but one of the last songs to be finished; the band gathered in the studio to mix the song on 20 August 1969, marking the final time that all four Beatles were together in the studio.
+"I Want You (She's So Heavy)" is a song by the English rock band the Beatles, written by John Lennon and credited to Lennon–McCartney.
+The song closes side one of their 1969 album Abbey Road and features Billy Preston on Hammond organ.
+It was the first song recorded for Abbey Road but one of the last on the album to be finished; the band gathered in the studio to mix the song on 20 August 1969, marking the final time that all four Beatles were together in the studio.

 Composition

 Lennon wrote the song about his love for Yoko Ono.
 It begins in 6/8 time, with an arpeggio guitar theme in D minor, progressing through E7(♭9) and B♭7 before cadencing on an A augmented chord.
 In this chord sequence, the F note is a drone.
 The bass and lead guitar ascend and descend with a riff derived from the D minor scale.
 As the last chord fades, a verse begins in 4/4 time, based on the A and D blues scales, with Lennon singing "I want you / I want you so bad ..."
-The two blues verses alternate, before the reappearance of the E7(♭9) chord, and McCartney playing a notably aggressive bass riff.
-That functions as a transition to the main theme throughout the song.
+The two blues verses alternate, before the reappearance of the E7(♭9) chord, and McCartney playing an aggressive bass riff which functions as a transition to the main theme throughout the song.
 The main theme repeats with Lennon singing "She's so heavy", with a long sustain on the last word.

-The second set of verses are rendered instrumentally with lead guitar.
+The second set of verses are rendered instrumentally, with lead guitar reprising the melody.
 Another repeat of the "She's So Heavy" theme (this time featuring harmonies) is followed by Lennon singing a livelier repeat of the "I Want You" verse.
-During the next E7(♭9) transition, Lennon lets loose a primal scream of "Yeah", until his voice breaks.
-The song's coda consists of a three-minute repetition of the "She's So Heavy" theme, with the arpeggios double tracked, intensifying with "white noise" fading in as the theme continues, which consists of multi-tracked guitars from Lennon and George Harrison, Moog white-noise from Lennon, and drums and bass from Ringo Starr and McCartney respectively.
+During the next E7(♭9) transition, Lennon screams "Yeah", until his voice breaks.
+The song's coda consists of a three-minute repetition of the "She's So Heavy" theme, with the arpeggios double-tracked, intensifying with white noise generated by a Moog synthesizer played by Lennon fading in as the theme continues with multi-tracked guitars from Lennon and George Harrison and drums and bass guitar from Ringo Starr and McCartney respectively.
 In the middle of the 15th repetition of the theme, the song abruptly ends.